ansemjo/speedtest-plotter/README.md

       -e UPLOAD_SCALE=10 \
       ansemjo/speedtest

+#### DEFAULT FETCH LIMIT

+By default, the webserver will fetch the last seven days (`7d`) for plotting.
+This can be configured with the `limit=` query parameter per request and then bookmark this URL; i.e.
+`http://localhost:8000/?limit=30d` will fetch the last 30 days.
+Alternatively, you can set the environment variable `FETCH_LIMIT` to configure a different default value for all requests without the query parameter above.

 #### FONT AND RESOLUTION

 The resolution and font of the SVG output can be configured with environment variables `RESOLUTION` and `FONT` respectively.
 Output resolution is expected as a comma-separated value of x- and y-size; the default is `1280,800`.
 The font can take either only a name (`Arial`), only a size (`,18`) or both (`Arial, 18`).
 Note that for a font in an SVG to work, the client needs to have the font, *not* the server.
 For example: